C-D-Lewis/rebble-docs/README.md

 Experimental new static site builder for Pebble documentation using MkDocs with the Material theme and custom styling.

+Check the [mkdocs.yml](./mkdocs.yml) file for the site MkDocs configuration.

+> For demo purposes, only the two main tutorials and the App Resources guides
+> sections have been adapted to this site.
+Hopefully more will come!
+>
 > The `to-be-imported` directory contains guides and images that have yet to
 > be imported and fixed up as described in
 > [Migrating Pebble devsite](#migrating-pebble-devsite).